How Workflow Engines Should Talk to Resource Managers: A Proposal for a Common Workflow Scheduling Interface: Introduction

 Further, even resource managers that can take dependency structures into account, such as Slurm~\citep{slurm} or HTCondor/DAGMan~\citep{couvaresWorkflowManagementCondor2007}, can only do so if they know the entire DAG at the workflow's start time.
 This, however, is not the case for dynamic workflows as supported by modern SWMSs such as Nextflow or Parsl~\citep{babujiParslScalableParallel2019}.
 In dynamic workflows, the structure of the DAG is data dependent; for example, the choice between two different branches within the DAG may depend on a property of the input data (conditional), or the breadth of scatter operations may depend on the size of some intermediate data file.
 Besides producing suboptimal schedules, the lack of a common API also implies that developers of scheduling algorithms need to implement their ideas anew for every combination of SWMS and resource manager, which might be one of the reasons for the rather slow uptake of new scheduling ideas in practice.

 In this paper, we present a proposal for a REST-API between an SWMS and a resource manager, allowing the resource manager to become the only place for taking optimally informed scheduling decisions while freeing the SWMS from any such considerations.
 We designed the API for SWMSs that create DAGs dynamically by always conveying all sure future DAG parts to the resource manager for consideration, but it also works with static DAGs.
 We implemented a prototype for the combination of Nextflow and Kubernetes and showed that it consistently produces faster schedules than the current standard configuration across a number of different real-world workflows.
 Specifically, our paper makes the following contributions: \begin{itemize} \item We propose a simple REST API for the interface between an SWMS and a resource manager to dynamically inform the resource manager about future tasks and their relationship to the currently ready-to-run tasks. \item We provide an open-source prototype implementation of this API for Nextflow\footnote{ \url{https://github.com/CommonWorkflowScheduler/Nextflow}} and Kubernetes\footnote{ \url{https://github.com/CommonWorkflowScheduler/KubernetesScheduler}}.
 Note that replacing, for example, Nextflow with Airflow in this configuration would only require adapting Airflow to this API, while the Kubernetes site could remain unchanged. \item We implemented a total of 21 scheduling algorithms as an extension to Kubernetes that can take advantage of the information available through the API. \item We evaluated our prototype and all scheduling algorithms using nine nf-core~\citep{ewelsNfcoreFrameworkCommunitycurated2020} workflows, with a total runtime of approximately eleven days.
 All nf-core workflows are executed dynamically.
-Our results show that the informed scheduling strategies yield more efficient schedules compared to the standard configuration, with Rank (Min) Round-robin performing best on average. \item We make all the code, the experimental setup, and results freely available via GitHub\footnote{ \url{https://github.com/CommonWorkflowScheduler/ExperimentsAndResults}}. \end{itemize}
+Our results show that the informed scheduling strategies yield more efficient schedules compared to the standard configuration, with Rank (Min) Round-robin performing best on average. \item We make all the code, the experimental setup, and results freely available via GitHub\footnote{ \url{https://github.com/CommonWorkflowScheduler/ExperimentsAndResults}}. \item We developed a plugin\footnote{\url{https://github.com/CommonWorkflowScheduler/nf-cws}} for Nextflow based on our prototype that enables the use of the Common Workflow Scheduler with the official Nextflow version. \end{itemize}